 The problem is that the film doesn’t explain why we should be afraid of Khan.
 When he’s in the Enterprise brig and turns around to say “My name is Khan” he doesn’t even say his full name.
-There’s no mention of the Eugenics wars, the fact that he ruled the fucking planet in that universes version of the 1990s.
+There’s no mention of the Eugenics wars or that he ruled the fucking planet in the Star Trek universe version of the 1990s.
 Seriously, it’s never mentioned.
 Thus the character has no real weight, he’s just a walking reference.
-When the film decides that we should know just how dangerous Khan can be they don’t look up historical documents or have someone say “wait, I studied history, did you say Khan??”, instead they literally call up Spock Prime and ask “who is this Khan guy anyway?”.
+When the film does decide that we should know just how dangerous Khan can be they don’t look up historical documents or have someone say “wait, I studied history, did you say Khan??”, instead they literally call up Spock Prime and ask “who is this Khan guy anyway?”.

 Think about that for a second.
 There’s probably a lot more people seeing this movie who are in my friends situation rather than mine.
-That means the movie does a shitty job of explaining it’s villain to the majority of it’s viewers and that’s a disservice to all of us.
+That means the movie does a shitty job of explaining it’s villain to the majority of it’s viewers and that’s a disservice to us all.

 Carol Marcus serves even less of a point; her primary function in the movie is to be seen in her underwear and be a reference to Wrath of Khan.
 Literally everything else she does could have been accomplished by one of the primary crew, probably Checkov.

-To be fair, towards the end of the movie the idea of having on character make the ultimate sacrifice but reversing the places of Spock and Kirk was king of good, however since neither of them had really gone through anything other than exactly the same character arc as the first movie it didn’t really work.
+To be fair, towards the end of the movie the idea of having one character make the ultimate sacrifice but reversing the places of Spock and Kirk was kind of good, however since neither of them had really gone through anything other than exactly the same character arc as the last movie it didn’t really work.
 When Kirk dies and highly emotive Spock does the Khan scream I literally started laughing.
-It’s ridiculous.
-It doesn’t work.
-It’s just silly.
+It doesn’t work, it is just silly.

 The Death of Death